Ferrari has record orders "well into" 2024, chairman says

 MILAN, April 14 (Reuters) - Ferrari RACE.MI has a record order book for its models spanning into next year, Chairman John Elkann told the sports car maker's shareholders on Friday.

-Elkann said the two latest models launched by the Italian company, the 296 GTS plug-in hybrid car and the Purosangue four seater, added to Ferrari's product portfolio, "delivering a record number of orders well into 2024".
+Elkann said the Italian company's two latest models, the 296 GTS plug-in hybrid car and the Purosangue four-seater had boostedits product portfolio, "delivering a record number of orders well into 2024".

 Ferrari has promised a total of 15 new models between 2023 and 2026, including its first full-electric car, which Elkann reiterated on Friday is expected in 2025.